simonis/labs-openjdk/README.md

 # Overview

 This branch was originally based on the tag `25+37-jvmci-b04` of this repository and contains infrastructure that simplifies the integration of HotSpot garbage collectors into Native Image.
-The Shenandoah sources have meanwhile been updaetd on the HotSpot version on the tag `jdk-25.0.4+6`.
+The Shenandoah sources have meanwhile been updated on the HotSpot version on the tag `jdk-25.0.4+6`.

 ## Limitations